apify/apify-docs/docs/access_rights/organization_account.md

 ![Create a new organization]({{@asset access_rights/images/my-organizations-new.png}})

-**You can own 5 organizations and be a member of as many organizations as you need.**
+**You can own up to 5 and be a member of as many organizations as you need.**

 ## [](#convert-an-existing-account) Convert an existing account